 While many states increase the minimum wage in accordance with the cost of living or inflation, Arizona minimum wage from 2017 through 2020 was dictated by a schedule laid out in the 2016 Fair Wages and Healthy Families Act.

 Minimum Wage in Arizona

 How is Arizona’s minimum wage changing in the future?

+Will there eventually be a $15 minimum wage, Arizona?
+In some parts of the state, it’s already getting closer.
 Flagstaff has passed its own legislation that will see it reach a $15.50 minimum wage by 2022 (this is in line with a number of cities around the country that have passed legislation to reach a $15 minimum wage).
-Beyond that, its wage will increase based on inflation (a function of the Consumer Price Index).
+Beyond that, the Arizona minimum wage will increase based on inflation (a function of the Consumer Price Index).

 Flagstaff Minimum Wage Schedule

 1This wage or $2.00 more than the state minimum wage, whichever is greater.
 Starting in 2021, increases to the Arizona minimum wage will be subject to increases in the cost of living in that state.
 The minimum wage in Flagstaff will be affected by that measure.

 How should Arizona business owners prepare for changes to the minimum wage?